-Exclusion of fishing
+Exclusion of fishing.

-75 I consider the aquaculture activities proposed in the area of coastal permit U120642 will exclude only a small amount of commercial fishing.

-For the purpose of assessing commercial fishing methods, the exclusion zone for fishing methods included in this assessment is deemed to be the new coastal permit area (ie, 11.55 ha).
-I consider commercial set netting could occur immediately adjacent to but not within the new coastal permit area.
+- I consider the aquaculture activities proposed in the area of coastal permit U130769 will exclude only a small amount of commercial fishing - For the purpose of assessing commercial fishing methods, the exclusion zone for fishing methods included in this assessment is deemed to be the new coastal permit area (ie, 1.1 ha).
+This is because the methods could occur immediately adjacent to, but not within, the new coastal permit area.